Trainable Weight Averaging: Accelerating Training and Improving Generalization: An Efficient Training Scheme

-Note that subspace training involves an additional gradient projection operation in the optimization step, compared to regular training.
+Here subspace training involves an additional gradient projection operation in the optimization step, compared to regular training.
 This operation is a matrix multiplication, which can be efficiently executed on GPUs.
 As a result, the training speed of subspace training can be nearly the same as that of regular training.
-We compare the training speed of the two methods in detail in Section \ref{sec:training-speed}.
-We find that subspace training is only slightly slower than regular training, and the difference in speed is negligible.
+We compare the training speed of the two methods in detail in Section \ref{sec:training-speed}, where we find that TWA training is only slightly slower than regular training.